fnaumenko/isChIP/README.md

 Each data line contains 3 (minimum required) or 5 and more fields.
 First 3 fields define the binding site.
 If there are no more fields in the line, all generating significant enriched regions have the same density.
-If 4th field ('name') and 5th field ('score') are in a line, **isChIP** interprets the value from the 5th field as the extraction efficiency.
+If 4th field ('name') and 5th field ('score') are in a line, **isChIP** interprets the value from the 5th field as the binding efficiency.
 The unit is not taken into account, only value ratios are implemented to be meaningful.
 This property of the algorithm allows the use of BED files generated by peak callers.
 Most peak callers save in the 5th field the peak p-values or FDR.
-In both cases, they are directly proportional to the peak amplitude, which makes it possible to treat them as extraction efficiency.
+In both cases, they are directly proportional to the peak amplitude, which makes it possible to treat them as binding efficiency.
 At the same time different stated values of efficiency can be ignored by applying the option `-u|--ts-uni`.<br>
 *Template* does not have to be sorted, but the features must be grouped by chromosomes.
 This means that features belonging to the same chromosome must be arranged sequentially, in a single group.